How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{How?}

-The organizers should decide the initial theme of the event and invite potential stakeholders interested in their proposed theme to discuss its feasibility and develop project ideas related to this theme.
-Themes can range from general to specific, e.g. fighting a global crisis \cite{globalhack}, mining a large-scale open source data source \cite{worldofcode}, building cybersecurity solutions and teaching cybersecurity skills \cite{g48cybersec,affia2020developing}, learning data science through solving astronomical and geo challenges \cite{astrohackweek,geohackweek}, computational biology \cite{openbio}, neuroscience \cite{brainhack}, environmental issues \cite{zapico2013hacking}, and high performance computing \cite{hackhpc}.
+The organizers should decide on the initial theme of the event and invite potential stakeholders interested in their proposed theme to discuss its feasibility and develop project ideas related to this theme.
+Themes can range from general to specific, e.g., fighting a global crisis~\cite{globalhack}, mining a large-scale open source data source~\cite{worldofcode}, building cybersecurity solutions and teaching cybersecurity skills~\cite{g48cybersec,affia2020developing}, developing means to teach high-performance computing~\cite{holmen2024facultyhack} and AI literacy~\cite{schulten2024hack}, developing means to learning data science through solving astronomical and geo challenges~\cite{astrohackweek,geohackweek}, computational biology~\cite{openbio}, neuroscience~\cite{brainhack}, environmental issues~\cite{zapico2013hacking}, and high-performance computing~\cite{hackhpc}.

-The theme focuses potential project ideas on immediate needs or outstanding challenges in the chosen area.
+\forceindent The theme focuses potential project ideas on immediate needs or outstanding challenges in the chosen area.
 One such need is to \textbf{speed up development work}.
-A series of hackathons by a team of the Space Telescope Science Institute (STScI) that manages science programs and conducts experiments on the Hubble Space Telescope (HST) \cite{pe2019understanding} is one such example.
-In this case events were organized to speed up the conversion of tools to a language, bringing together individuals who are using such tools for their work.
-Hackathons organized by Garage48 \cite{g48cybersec} are other examples of speeding up the development of cybersecurity solutions.
-Another need is solving outstanding challenges which could take a form of technical debt or scientific advancement.
-A team participating in a corporate hackathon we studied \cite{oneweek}, for example, utilized the time during that hackathon to implement a tool to automate recurring manual work.
+A series of hackathons by a team of the Space Telescope Science Institute (STScI) that manages science programs and conducts experiments on the Hubble Space Telescope (HST)~\cite{pe2019understanding} is one such example.
+In this case, events were organized to speed up the conversion of tools to a language, bringing together individuals who are using such tools for their work.
+Hackathons organized by Garage48~\cite{g48cybersec} are other examples of speeding up the development of cybersecurity solutions.
+Another need is solving outstanding challenges, which could take the form of technical debt or scientific advancement.
+A team participating in a corporate hackathon we studied~\cite{oneweek}, for example, utilized the time during that hackathon to implement a tool to automate recurring manual work.